SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 ## 1. Pangenome construction

-To construct the pangenome we will use the [Minigraph-Cactus pipeline](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md)<sup>1</sup>
+To construct the pangenome we will use the [Minigraph-Cactus pipeline](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md)<sup>1</sup>.
+The pipeline can be run as a whole or run step by step.

+#### Main steps of the MC pipeline:

 1. A user-selected reference genome is used as the initial backbone
 2. The reference is progressively augmented with structural variation from the other genomes by minigraph, a sequence-to-graph aligner, as a graph constructor.
 The resulting graph is SV only (>50 bp)